Discovering new treatments

-By joining a laboratory within the department, you will have an opportunity to become a member of a multidisciplinary team tackling a therapeutic problem, for example, drug resistance in ovarian, breast, pancreatic and lung cancers; cardiac regeneration after myocardial infarction; individual variation in response to antidepressants; or delivery of gene therapy for cocaine addiction.
+By joining a laboratory within the department, you will have an opportunity to become a member of a multidisciplinary team tackling a therapeutic problem, for example, drug resistance in ovarian, breast, pancreatic and lung cancers; cardiac regeneration after myocardial infarction; individual variation in response to antidepressants; or development of a new class of agents to treat Alzheimer’s disease.
 If a team does not already exist, our collaborative atmosphere and treatment-centered focus will likely provide an opportunity to build a team to support your research.

 - Scott H. Kaufmann, M.D., Ph.D., is the chair of Mayo Clinic's Department of Molecular Pharmacology and Experimental Therapeutics and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science in Rochester, Minnesota.

-- Andre Terzic, M.D., Ph.D., is Michael S. and Mary Sue Shannon Family Director for the Center for Regenerative Medicine and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science.
+- Andre Terzic, M.D., Ph.D., is Emeritus Director for the Center for Regenerative Medicine and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science.